Rosa Bailly

 Rosa Bailly (14 March 1890 – 14 June 1976), known also as Rosa Dufour-Bailly and Aimée Dufour was a French teacher, journalist and writer closely tied throughout her professional life to the cause of Poland and its literature.
 She was also a poet.

 Biography

 Bailly was born in Saint-Florent-sur-Cher in a modest family of farmers and artisans.
-She completed her education at the École Normale Supérieure de Sèvres, France.
-Although destined to become a school teacher, she never forgot the history lessons in primary school when she learned to her lasting horror of the partitions of Poland and its obliteration as a state.
+She completed her education at the École Normale Supérieure de Sèvres.
+Although initially trained for a career in teaching, she was deeply influenced by early history lessons on the Partitions of Poland, which left a lasting impression on her.
 Later, she was to tell her colleagues: